datalab-org/datalab/INSTALL.md

 strict lockfile of dependencies that effectively forced all dependencies to be updated when adding a new one.
-This is no longer the case, and the `pyproject.toml` file is now the canonical source of dependencies, however, `requirements` files are maintained for the purpose of strict locking for deployment and testing.
+This is no longer the case, and the `pyproject.toml` file is now the canonical source of dependencies, with `uv.lock` providing the strict locked versions for testing.
-Now, we use the `pip-tools`-esque functionality of `uv` to create lock files (and thus it is assumed that you installed the package in a `uv` virtual environment, as described above).
+Now, we use the `uv` functionality to create lock files (and thus it is assumed that you installed the package in a `uv` virtual environment, as described above).